 Notes Receivable from Participants - Participants may borrow from their accounts up to a maximum of \$50,000 or 50% of their vested account balance, whichever is less.
 The loans are secured by the balance in the participant's account and bear interest at rates commensurate with local prevailing rates at the time funds are borrowed as determined quarterly by the Plan administrator.
 Principal and interest are paid on a ratable basis through payroll deductions.
-The loans have maturity dates ranging from 2017 to 2026, with interest rates ranging from 4.25% to 9.00%.
+The loans have maturity dates ranging from 2020 to 2028 with interest rates ranging from 4.25% to 6.50%.

-Payment of Benefits - On termination of service due to death, disability or retirement, a participant may elect to receive either a lump-sum amount equal to the value of the participant's vested interest in his or her account or annual installments over a ten-year period.
+Payment of Benefits - On termination of service due to death, disability or retirement, a participant may elect to receive a lump-sum amount equal to the value of the participant's vested interest in his or her account.
 For termination of service for other reasons, a participant may receive the value of the vested interest in his or her account as a lump-sum distribution.

-Forfeited Accounts - During the years ended December 31, 2016 and 2015, forfeited non-vested accounts totaled \$88,173 and \$66,710, respectively.
+Forfeited Accounts - As of December 31, 2019 and 2018, forfeited non-vested accounts totaled \$256,741 and \$235,511, respectively.
 These accounts may be used to reduce future employer contributions or to pay administrative expenses.
-During the year ended December 31, 2016, forfeited non-vested amounts totaling \$46,844 were used to reduce the Company's employer contributions.
+During the year ended December 31, 2019, forfeited non-vested amounts totaling \$168,778 were used to reduce the Company's employer contributions.